Franz Schubert: Music

 Schubert was remarkably prolific, writing over 1,500 works in his short career.
-His compositional style progressed rapidly throughout his short life.
+His compositional style progressed rapidly throughout his life.
 The largest number of his compositions are songs for solo voice and piano (roughly 630).
 Schubert also composed a considerable number of secular works for two or more voices, namely part songs, choruses and cantatas.
 He completed eight orchestral overtures and seven complete symphonies, in addition to fragments of six others.
 While he composed no concertos, he did write three concertante works for violin and orchestra.
 Schubert wrote a large body of music for solo piano, including eleven incontrovertibly completed sonatas and at least eleven more in varying states of completion, numerous miscellaneous works and many short dances, in addition to producing a large set of works for piano four hands.
 He also wrote over fifty chamber works, including some fragmentary works.
 Schubert's sacred output includes seven masses, one oratorio and one requiem, among other mass movements and numerous smaller compositions.
 He completed only eleven of his twenty stage works.